valnmv/vbackup/README.md

 ## Progress indicator

-During archiving progress indication uses is based on disk space information, hence when archiving a folder the progress info is not correct.
+During archiving progress indication is based on disk space information, hence when archiving a single folder the progress info is not correct.

 ## Design